-Last month I received an email from a screenwriter client who, having received a “thanks but no thanks” letter, wanted to know what I tell myself to fight off the doubts that I’m not good enough – and stay focused on writing my story…
+Last month I received an email from a screenwriter client who, after receiving a “thanks but no thanks” letter, wanted to know what I tell myself to fight off the doubts that I’m not good enough. – and stay focused on finishing my story…

 Self-doubt affects just about every writer I know and I’m certainly no stranger to it.
 Being a writer means endlessly seeking validation and approval from the outside world.
 And sometimes we just don’t get it.
 Cue the doubts aka the dark vortex of doubt aka the creeping fingers of dread aka the paralysing, grey corset of doom.